RV Camping in Baja, Mexico

 Puertecitas, Baja California

 There wasn't much to the campground but you do get to pull in and have a beautiful water view outside your front window.
 Plan ahead and bring firewood for a lovely campfire on the beach.
-It was 350 pesos per night which ends up being around $17-18 USD.
+It was 350 pesos per night in 2019 and 600 pesos per night our last stay in 2021.

 The setting for the hot springs was so beautiful.
 If you want to stay here and enjoy the springs, make sure low tide is at a convenient time.
 Otherwise all but the hottest pools will be covered up.
 And the hottest ones are too hot for soaking.